microsoft/WindowsAppSDK/specs/workload/Workload.md

 ### 3.2.1.
 Workload 'Id' and Collisions

-If packages are registered with multiple workloads containing the same id then the workload
+If packages are registered with multiple workloads containing the same `Id` then the workload with the highest `Rank` is used.
+If multiple workloads have the same `Id` and `Rank` then they are assumed to be equivalent and one will be used.

+NOTE: This is the same collision management algorithm as used by Undocked Deployment Extension Handlers (DEHs).

 # 4. Examples